asquilatan/Redstone-HDL/README.md

 ## Why did I make this?

-I wanted to see AI create complex Redstone contraptions in Minecraft.
-However, I noticed that while AI models are great at logic, they struggle with the spatial layout and specific NBT data required for raw schematic generation.
-The outputs are often garbage or non-functional because the AI doesn't have the "right tools" to express its intent.

-**RedScript acts as an intermediate step between AI and Minecraft Schematics.**

-In the same way that **Assembly** acts as an intermediary between high-level languages and machine code, RedScript provides a structured, logical way to describe hardware.
-It handles the nitty-gritty details of block states, coordinate mapping, and file formats (Litematic), allowing the AI (or human) to focus on the *logic* and *design* of the circuit.

-By giving AI a formal language to write, we unlock the potential for it to design true hardware in Minecraft.
+I wanted to see AI create decently complex redstone contraptions in Minecraft.
+However, going through the YouTube dumpster fire that is "I Asked AI To Make Redstone For Me" slop, I realized that clankers like ChatGPT and Gemini weren't being given a structured, machine-readable language for describing redstone logic.
+I was appalled, not by the work of the AI (because it's obviously garbage, duh), but by incompetence of the creators for not providing that essential tool in the first place.
+So I made RedScript, which acts as an intermediate step between AI and Minecraft Schematics.

+In hindsight, I probably could've just read the .litematic files but whatever.